Correspondence

 Translation and commissioned work

 I take on a small number of translation projects each year — primarily literary nonfiction, oral histories, family archives, and the occasional short book.
-New engagements are considered through existing relationships only.
-If we have not worked together, the most reliable path is an introduction from someone who has.
+The bench is full through the next Ramadan; the Şenol ferry logbooks and two small family archives are queued behind them.
+If we have not worked together, the most reliable path is an introduction from someone who has — a previous client, a press editor, a family whose papers I have handled before.
+I prefer a letter of introduction on paper, but I am not unreasonable about this.

 Reprints and syndication